driesheylen123/Multi_omics_exploration/App/README.md

 ## Running the svelte app locally

 This project is developped in the JavaScript framework [Svelte](https://svelte.dev).
-To run this application locally, clone the repository to a directory on your computer.
+To run this application locally, clone the repository to a directory on your computer. *Note that you will need to have [Node.js](https://nodejs.org) installed.*

 1. Open the terminal/command promt on your pc.
 2. change the directory to the folder you want to store the application in.